friflo/ECS-wiki/docs/systems.md

 ## Extend `BaseSystem`

-Example show how to extend a `BaseSystem` to call arbitrary method ony the `EntityStore`.
+Example shows how to extend a `BaseSystem` to call arbitrary methods on the `EntityStore`.
 In this case to deal with `UniqueEntity`'s.
 *Note:* A `BaseSystem` has no access to the `CommandBuffer`.